 4. Avoid Hair Products

-The so-called hair products are actually chemicals, toxic for your hair.
-These chemicals cause your hair loss.
-These hair-toxins include shampoos, conditioners, sprays, colors…..
-Don’t wash your hair everyday.
+Hair products are actually chemicals, toxic for your hair.
+Some of these chemicals cause your hair loss.
+These hair-toxins include some shampoos, conditioners, sprays, colors.
+Don’t wash your hair every day.
 This practice removes all of the good natural oils that your scalp produces to nourish your hair.
-You can wash your hair once a week with plain water.
 Dry your hair naturally without the dryer.
 The thermal heat damages your hair.
-Afterwards, massage your hair with some natural oil such as coconut oil or olive oil.

 5. Nourish Your Hair